shamy1st/git/README.md

 * **Merging**
     * **Fast-Forward Merge**: if the branches have not diverged.
-        * only move pointer to the last commit in the branch.
+        * only move pointer to the last commit in the branch
-        * to prevent fast-forward merge use "--no-ff".
+        * to prevent fast-forward merge use "--no-ff" with "merge" command

-                git config ff no                #disable any fast-forward merge in current repository. git config --global ff no       #disable any fast-forward merge in all repositories.
+                git config ff no                # Disable any fast-forward merge in current repository. git config --global ff no       # Disable any fast-forward merge in all repositories.

         ![](https://github.com/shamy1st/git/blob/main/fast-forward-merge.png)